davymartinez/es6-for-everyone/es6-for-everyone-learning-notes.md

 }
 ```

-Now you can destructure it, unpacking certain keys from it and assigning them to new variable, as follows:
+Now we can destructure it, unpacking certain keys from it and assigning them to new variable, as follows:

 ```javascript
 const { firstName, lastName, twitter } = person;